Hashtag Web3 Logo

 Risk controls:

-Mitigations reduce but don't eliminate sequencer risks.
+Mitigations reduce but do not eliminate sequencer risks.

 Sequencer Examples